 THE SHORTFALL OF THE JUDICIAL COMMITTEE PROCESS

 For non-JWs, let me quickly explain.
-For someone to be disfellowshipped (excommunicated) from the religion, a judicial committee of three elders (always men;) needs to be formed to hear the accusations against that person and then listen to their response.
-There are several horrific shortfalls in this process that were illustrated by the RC inquiry:
+For someone to be disfellowshipped (excommunicated) from the religion, a judicial committee of at least three elders (always men;) needs to be formed to hear the accusations against that person, and then listen to their response.
+There are several horrific shortfalls in this process that were illustrated by the ARC inquiry:

 Elders are often friends of the accused

 If an accusation is against another elder in the congregation or a man who is friends with elders, this doesn’t exactly create a neutral, fair setting for an accusation to be heard.
 It would be nice to think that elders could set aside their own feelings in order to fairly hear an accusation, but there is a reason why a court of law asks potential jurors if they know anyone associated with the trial; even if you know an attorney on the case, you’re excused as a juror.

 Accusers questioning; no full disclosure

 Not only would the men who are elders being friends with the accused interfere with a fair hearing for the accuser, note from the victim’s statement above how she was reluctant to offer a full disclosure of the abuse.
-This was also brought out by another victim, who mentioned that this was also because of her abuser being able to freely interrogate her:
+This was also brought out by another victim, who mentioned that this was because of her abuser being able to freely interrogate her:

 Having the accused being able to plead their innocence is all well and good, but not even in a court of law can an attorney representing the accused have full reign to do whatever they want, say what they want, etc. In court, a lawyer must be respectful and not threatening, and must keep their questions within appropriate boundaries.